MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/testing-your-desktop-cosa-apn-database-submission.md

 If you do not have a TAM:
 -   Contact Microsoft Customer Services and Support by calling (800) MICROSOFT (642-7676).
--   Inform the customer service representative that a COSA/APN database update is needed.
+-   Inform the customer service representative that a COSA database update is needed.
 -   Provide the spreadsheet to the support engineer.
 -   If asked, specify Windows 8 or Windows 10 as the product, as appropriate.